islammazidul2015/citymistri-site/README.md

-# City Mistri - Static Website (Ready to Deploy)
+# City Mistri - Final Polished Website (GitHub push ready)
-This repository contains a ready-to-deploy static website for City Mistri (Aluminium Folding Door, Shower Enclosure, Glass Partition).
+This is the final polished version of the City Mistri static website.
-Replace the placeholder images under `assets/` with your real photos and update the Formspree action and Google Maps embed in `index.html`.
+Features included:

-## Files
+- WhatsApp floating button (01997426656)
-- index.html
+- Google Maps embed (Kazipara Metro Station, Dhaka)
-- styles.css
+- Footer Facebook page link (https://www.facebook.com/citymistribd)
-- assets/ (place your images here)
+- SEO meta title and description

-## Deploy (Vercel recommended)
+- Ready to push to GitHub & deploy on Vercel

-1. Create a new GitHub repository and push all files.
+## How to use
-2. Sign in to Vercel, import the GitHub repo and deploy (framework: Other -> Static).
+1. Replace images inside `assets/` with your real photos (logo.gif, hero-folding.jpg, etc).
-3. Add your custom domain (citymistry.xyz) in Vercel settings and update DNS records.
+2. Commit & push to your GitHub repo: git add . git commit -m "Final polished version with WhatsApp + Map + FB link" git push

-## Contact
+## Deploy
-If you want, I can push this repo and connect to Vercel for you — share GitHub access or add me as collaborator.
+Import the repo to Vercel and deploy.